Recognizing and Utilizing Personal Strengths

 Does it work?

-Several different studies encouraged students to identify their strengths and utilize them more often.
+Several different studies have evaluated interventions that encourage students to identify their strengths and utilize them more often.
 An intervention for 23 boys (10-11 years old) in Australia helped these children identify their strengths through eight, 45 minute long face-to-face coaching sessions with a teacher-coach over 6 months.
 These sessions focused on helping students identify their strengths, identify their personal resources and “utilise these in working toward individual goals”, and coaching them through a self-regulation cycle of setting goals (Madden, Green, & Grant, 2011, p.
 75).
 This intervention led to increased self-reported measures of engagements and several qualitative benefits reported as increased positive relationship with students, created a useful dialogue, positive feedback from parents, positive classroom climate, and increased goal setting skills among students.

 A similar study enrolled high school freshmen in an strengths-development program which led to increased positive academic behavior, engagement, feelings of academic self-efficacy and attendance (Austin, 2006).
 Dr. Seligman and his team tested a strengths curriculum that targeted identifying and using strengths over multiple 80 minute sessions and found similar positive results relating to engagement, achievement, and social skills among students (Seligman, Ernst, Gillham, Reivich & Linkins, 2009).
 Similarly, 6 weekly sessions of a strengths programs for elementary students, which covered the topics: recognizing strengths, learning about activity and character strengths, the importance of strengths, and how to use them, improved students’ wellbeing engagement, class cohesions, and sense of autonomy (Quinlan, Swain, Cameron & Vella-Brodrick , 2014).